logo for kids-sewing-projects.com

 • Adding ric rac to a project for decoration

 We are going to take the sewing knowledge you have now and learn a little about quilting.
-Try these projects.
+Try any of these projects.

 Baby Receiving Blanket